An affordable demonstration of full-term sherry maturation. Great mouth feel and fantastic flavor profile.

 - Bottled at 43% ABV.

 - Non-chill filtered, no color added.
 It even says right on the front of the tin!
-(See Diageo, it is possible!!)
+(See Diageo, it is possible to disclose such information!!)

 Nose: Soft, sweet fruits – fig and raisins.
 Sweet cream/white chocolate.
 Something floral – maybe juniper or pine?
 Full, soft, and extremely enticing.
 Hints of pipe tobacco sneak in late.

 Palate: Dense, heavy and smooth mouthfeel and zero alcohol warmth.
 A superb tandem of sweet cream and dark fruits (purple plum, figs) coat the palate, with some hints of sour cherry underneath.
 The fruits are jammy.
 Hints of cocoa nibs arrive mid palate.
 A hearty, substantial, and savory dram.

 Finish: Very similar to the palate.
 Sweet malty cream and soft fruit.
 A bit of baking spice sneaks into the finish – cinnamon or nutmeg.
 Lingering strawberry and buttercream.